Preparation for Mediation

 Here are the simple steps involved in the mediation process that should be followed to arrange mediation.
 Chris is willing to provide more details if required.

 Whether you are the party or a lawyer, consider constantly whether your disputes are suitable for mediation – very few are not.
 Always bear in mind the cost implications you may face if you unreasonably refuse an invitation to mediate.
 Approach the other side and ask them to agree in principle that mediation should be considered; because if both or all parties do not agree to mediation, it cannot proceed.
+But if you start the court process, remember that under Churchill -v- Merthyr Tydfil Council, the judge can force you to go to mediation if s/he decides.
+So you may as well have a mediation anyway!

-The Lawyers Preparation For The Mediation
+The Lawyers Preparation For Mediation

 1. Choose Your Mediator